 - Patients with renal impairment – maximum dosage should not exceed 50 milligrams per day for patients suffering from severe renal impairment.
 In cases of end-stage renal disease, the maximum dose is 30 milligrams per day.

-- Dosage modifications because of drug interactions – some agents alter urinary pH, impacting urinary excretion and the blood levels of amphetamine.
+- Dosage modifications because of drug interactions – some agents alter urinary pH, impacting urinary excretion and blood levels of amphetamine.
 Alkalinizing agents such as sodium bicarbonate raise blood levels.
 On the other hand, acidifying agents such as ascorbic acid reduce blood levels.
-Your doctor should adjust the Vyvanse dose accordingly.

 An overdose occurs when you use excessive amounts of drugs or enough to sanction a life-threatening reaction.
 The following are symptoms of Vyvanse overdose: